 Diphenhydramine is available OTC as a lotion, cream, gel, or spray that can be applied to the skin to relieve itching, but it should not be used.
 Its effectiveness is unproved, and it can cause allergic reactions (such as a rash).
-Also, it can cause extreme drowsiness in children who are also taking an antihistamine by mouth.
+It can cause extreme drowsiness in children who are also taking an antihistamine by mouth.

 Antihistamines have anticholinergic effects, such as drowsiness, dry mouth, blurred vision, constipation, difficulty with urination, confusion, and light-headedness (particularly after a person stands up), as well as drowsiness.
 Often, prescription antihistamines have fewer of these effects.

 Some antihistamines are more likely to cause drowsiness (sedation) than others.
 Antihistamines that cause drowsiness are widely available OTC.
 People should not take these antihistamines if they are going to drive, operate heavy equipment, or do other activities that require alertness.
 These antihistamines should not be given to children under 2 years old because they may have serious or life-threatening side effects.
-These antihistamines are also a particular problem for older people (see Aging and Drugs: Anticholinergic: What Does It Mean?) and for people with glaucoma, benign prostatic hyperplasia, constipation, or dementia because of the drugs' anticholinergic effects.
+These antihistamines are also a particular problem for older people (see Sidebar 1: Anticholinergic: What Does It Mean?) and for people with glaucoma, benign prostatic hyperplasia, constipation, or dementia because of the drugs' anticholinergic effects.
 In general, doctors use antihistamines cautiously in people with cardiovascular disease.